buddhist-uni/buddhist-uni.github.io/about.md

 Footnotes:

 [^ebts]: "Early Buddhism" is the *pre-*sectarian form of Buddhism being discovered and championed by such contemporary scholar/practitioners as [Venerable Analayo](/authors/analayo).
 For the difference between Early Buddhism and Theravāda Buddhism, see [Bhante Sujato's checklist](/content/essays/early-buddhism-from-theravada_sujato).
-For more information about OBU's curatorial philosophy, please read [our collection policy document](/COLLECTION_POLICY/).
+For more information about OBU's curatorial philosophy, please read [our collection development policy](/COLLECTION_POLICY/).